Riviera Radio

 Riviera Radio is an English language FM radio station that broadcasts to Monaco, Nice, Cannes, Antibes, and St. Tropez on 106.3-106.5 MHz.
-The station is also available worldwide on the internet.
+The station is also available worldwide on the internet, and as of December 2025, in the UK on Global Player.

-Chris Tarrant broadcast on the station in 1992.

 History

 The station was once part of the Capital Radio Group, and was later owned by Grundy Media.
 Ashley Tabor-King, the founder and executive president of Global Media & Entertainment, began his radio career at the Riviera Radio.
 On 21 July 2025, it was announced that Global had acquired the station, their first outside the UK, after buying Riviera Radio from Grundy.